Best Time to Dive Komodo 2026

 Transition starts later in month

-Another top month.
-Often excellent diving with a more relaxed travel pace than July/August.
+Top month.
+Excellent diving + relaxed travel pace vs July/August.

 More tips